2019 Ayala Philippines Athletics – Men’s High Jump

 2019 Ayala Philippines Athletics Salano Stuns

-Just in the first event down Richard Salano of the Philippine Army defends his men’s 10,000m title in 31:41 (unofficially).
+In the first event, Richard Salano of the Philippine Army defends his men’s 10,000m title in 31:41 (unofficially).

 From Milo Marathon Champion Rafael Poliquit (31.42) and Anthony Nerza (31.43).

-Coming up at 7 am is the very competitive men’s Long Jump.
+Coming up at 7 am in the very competitive men’s Long Jump.
 SEA Games bronze medalist Janry Ubas will face the challenge of three athletes from outside the national team.

 2019 Ayala Philippines Athletics Joyme Sequita runs #2 time in the 400m for the Philippines